 Several factors led to this exponential growth in issuance.
 First, the asset class gained the attention of many institutional money management consultants as the return profile from 1990-1995 had been very attractive.
 This demand enabled more companies to raise money in the high yield space versus bank debt or other forms of financing.
 This was both good and bad.
 It did bring in many new players on the issuance side of the market but as the demand grew so did the ability to raise money on fictional business plans, especially in the "TMT" (telecommunications, media and technology) space as the internet and technology bubble developed.
 Like in the equity market, billions of dollars were raised by companies with no revenues and only a plan for the future.
 This ultimately led to the second "nuclear winter" in high yield which occurred in 2002, culminating with the high profile defaults of Enron and Worldcom and the collapse of the technology and telecom markets.
 Once again, a period of healing and consolidation began as issuance subsided.
-But issuance once again picked up starting in 2006 and the market now stands at \$1.1 trillion and growing rapidly with record issuance in 2010 and a strong showing in 2011, despite the second half slowdown in issuance.5
+But issuance once again picked up starting in 2006 and the market now stands at over \$1.3 trillion and growing rapidly, with record issuance over the past two years.